Atharva12105/gmail-to-sheets/README.md

         if msg["id"] in processed:
              continue

-State Persistence Method
+🗂️ State Persistence Method
-	•	Processed message IDs are stored in state.json
+	•	Processed Gmail message IDs are stored in state.json
-	•	This file is read at startup and updated after execution
+	•	This file is read at script startup
-	•	Ensures idempotent execution
+	•	It is updated after each successful execution

-    Example:
+	•	Ensures idempotent execution, meaning the script can be safely run multiple times

 	[
   "18c9f8e9d9a3b7a1",
   "18c9f8e9d9a3b7a2"
 ]

 4. Challenges Faced & Solutions